csettles/climgur/README.md

 # climgur

-This is a fork of the imgurup repo, but instead uses argparse and imgurpyton.
+Climgur (command line imgur) is a fork of the imgurup repo, but instead uses argparse and imgurpyton.
 Actually, almost 100% of the original code is gone as I got a little carried away (woops).
-Anyways,
+Current features:
+* Upload anonymously or as a registered user
+* Upload single image
+* Upload local folder as album
+* Set title, description, album type, privacy setting depending on upload type

 ## Setup

 In order to run climgur, you must create an auth.ini file in the main directory.

 Provide your client_id and client_secret by [adding an imgur client](http://api.imgur.com/oauth2/addclient) (requires an imgur account).
 Leave the access and refresh token fields blank.